-Dec cember 31, 2021 December 31, 2020 Present value of the defined benefit obligations \$ - 20,238 Fair value of plan assets (45,333) (62,753) Net defined benefit asset \$ (45,333) (42,515)
+December 31, 2022 December 31, 2021

+Fair value of plan assets \$ (45,333)

+Net defined benefit asset \$ (45,333)

 The Company makes defined benefit plan contributions to the pension fund account with Bank of Taiwan that provides pensions for employees upon retirement.
 Plans (covered by the Labor Standards Law) entitle a retired employee to receive retirement benefits based on years of service and average monthly salary for the six months prior to retirement.